Phil353556/netatmo-floodlight/README.md

 The goal of this script is the management of floodlight of Neatmo external camera.
 It is able to manage several "home" and several cameras per home.

-# no more functionnal since end of 2022. username / password are no more authorized by Netatmo

 # How to start
-1/ go the netatmo url: https://dev.netatmo.com/apps
-   and create an application with the following scopes **read_presence write_presence access_presence** note the values of  client_id,  home_id, access_token and refresh_token

-2/ modify the script with your values.
-The variables using these values are at the beginning of the script
-$client_id="xxxxxxxxxxxxxxxxxxxxxxxxxxxxx";

-$client_secret="xxxxxxxxxxxxxxxxxxxxxxxxxxxxx";

-$access_token = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx|xxxxxxxxxxxxxxxxxxxxxxxxxxxxx";

-$refresh_token = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxx|xxxxxxxxxxxxxxxxxxxxxxxxxxxxx";
+1/ Use the netatmo_manage_tokens.php script from the same user.
+It will allow you to manage access_token and refresh token

-3/ run the script with homelist option
+2/ Run the script with homelist option
   $ **./netatmo_floodlight.php homelist**
   a list of your home  (ie home_id) you have access to is display then